giursino/TTR-score-calculator/README.md

 I've created a small but complete score calculator that is accessible by web.

-This is a screenshot on mobile browser
+This is a screenshot on mobile browser:

 ![screenshot](doc/ttr-screenshot.png)

 # Instructions